paulcwarren/spring-content-docs/docs/index.md

 # Spring-Content

-Extensions for Spring-Data that add primitives for handling BLOBs, in the same Developer-friendly way that you handle your structured data.
+Extensions for Spring-Data that add primitives for handling BLOBs (unstructured data) in the same Developer-friendly way that you handle your structured data.

 Spring Content provides modules for JPA, MongoDB, S3 and the Filesystem.